 \section{Introduction and background}

-In \cite{diazdineen}, Díaz and Dineen posed the following question: \textit{If $X$ and $Y$ are dual isomorphic Banach spaces, that is $X^\ast$ and $Y^\ast$ are isomorphic as Banach spaces, are $\mathcal{P}(^nX)$ and $\mathcal{P}(^n Y)$ isomorphic as Banach spaces ?} Although it is not known if the above question has a positive answer, some partial answers were presented in \cite{cabello, diazdineen, lassalezalduendo}.
-In particular, J. C. Díaz and S. Dineen proved that the problem has a positive solution whenever $X^\ast$ has both the Schur property and the approximation property (see \cite[Proposition 4]{diazdineen}).
-In \cite{cabello}, F. Cabello Sánchez, J. Castillo and R. García generalized Díaz-Dineen results by proving a positive solution for this problem whenever $X$ is Arens-regular or whenever $X$ and $Y$ are stable.
-The same result was proven, independently, by S. Lassalle and I. Zalduendo in \cite{lassalezalduendo} who also addressed the same question concerning other classes polynomials.
+In \cite{diazdineen}, J. C. Díaz and S. Dineen posed the following question: \textit{If $X$ and $Y$ are dual isomorphic Banach spaces, that is $X^\ast$ and $Y^\ast$ are isomorphic as Banach spaces, are $\mathcal{P}(^nX)$ and $\mathcal{P}(^n Y)$ isomorphic as Banach spaces ?} Although it is not known if the above question has a positive answer, some partial answers were presented in \cite{cabello, diazdineen, lassalezalduendo}.
+In particular, J. C. D\'iaz and S. Dineen proved that the problem has a positive solution whenever $X^\ast$ has both the Schur property and the approximation property (see \cite[Proposition 4]{diazdineen}).
+In \cite{cabello}, F. Cabello Sánchez, J. Castillo and R. García generalized Díaz-Dineen results by providing a positive solution for this problem whenever $X$ is Arens-regular or whenever $X$ and $Y$ are stable.
+The same result was proven, independently, by S. Lassalle and I. Zalduendo in \cite{lassalezalduendo} who also addressed the same question concerning other classes of polynomials.
 Further, in \cite{carandolassale}, D. Carando and S. Lassalle extended these results to spaces of vector-valued homogeneous polynomials.